Shutterstock 2131914781

 The differences in base oil groups stem from the refining process and the chemical structure of the oil.
 From the least refined Group I oils to the highly customized synthetic Group IV oils, each group serves specific purposes depending on the needs of the application.

-RMX AUE Base Oils
+RMX UAE Base Oils

 This website uses cookies to ensure you get the best experience on our website